ataseren/Bilkent_CS224_Lab_Assignments/README.md

 **Lab 6:** Purpose of this lab is studying the effect of various cache design parameters.
 The first part includes problem solving and writing a program.
 The second part involves execution of the program and preparing a report.

+*Other than code, I uploaded my other types of answers such as questions about class topics or lab itself, results and reports and descriptions of labs.*
 I hope that these answers help you in your classes.
 Please feel free to ask anything about my work.
 My email: ata.seren@hotmail.com